BenNahum6/play-perfect-game-qa/README.md

 # Mobile Solitaire Smash Game QA Test Documentation

+This QA test documentation was created for **Play Perfect** as part of a manual QA assignment for their mobile card game **Solitaire Smash**.
-This repository contains manual QA documentation and test cases for a mobile game.
-The objective is to validate the core functionality, user experience, and stability of the game as part of daily QA routines.
+It aims to validate the core functionality, user experience, and stability of the game through detailed hands-on testing.
+The repository includes documented game flows, a comprehensive sanity test covering the user journey from installation to gameplay, and a feature-specific test case for the **Daily Treat** system.

 ## Instructions